-Recently, a County Waterford Councillor stated that an archaeological site in the eastern part of the county may be evidence of the first ancient settlement in Ireland.
+In 2018, a County Waterford Councillor stated that an archaeological site in the eastern part of the county may be evidence of the first ancient settlement in Ireland.

 WLR reported that people in the area will get to see some of the ancient artifacts that were found in the area that bolster the claim that it was one the earliest settlements found in the country.

 The oldest confirmed ancient settlement in Ireland is that of Mount Sandel in Derry.
 The Mesolithic site at Mount Sandel is estimated to date back 9,800 years.

 Originally published in 2018.
-Updated in December 2020.
+Updated in December 2022.